All Episodes

 He is more practical, and he's talked about getting things done.

-Ike in in that farewell address, Rush, talked not only about the military industrial complex, but about deficits and debt, and we can't mortgage our children's future, he said in that speech.
+Ike, in that farewell address, Rush, talked not only about the military-industrial complex, but about deficits and debt.

 So, you know, a lot of people's historical perspective begins with the day they were born, and they think that things are happening during their lives are worse than they've ever been, and they've never happened before in some instances.

-He was a military man who craved peace, and he realized as general who obviously defeated Hitler and and came back as a a hero of the war that there was this industry that had been created obviously to help uh supply World War II, but that it was a self-fulfilling prophecy, if you will.
+And he realized as general who obviously defeated Hitler and came back as a hero of the war that there was this industry that had been created, obviously, to help supply World War II, but that it was a self-fulfilling prophecy, if you will.

 It was crucial.

-This book starts with the meeting between President Elect Kennedy and President Eisenhower after Kennedy wins at the White House.
+This book starts with the meeting between President-elect Kennedy and President Eisenhower after Kennedy wins at the White House.

-And by the way, it ends with the meeting between President Elect Trump and President Obama at the White House.
+And by the way, it ends with the meeting between President-elect Trump and President Obama at the White House.

-Those are the book ends of the chapters.
+Those are the bookends of the chapters.

-He was mad that he was talking about a U.S. missile gap with the Soviets that Eisenhower knew wasn't there, and he doubted that he had any experience.
+He was mad that he was talking about a U.S. missile gap with the Soviets that Eisenhower knew wasn't there.

-Uh but he met with them and he was impressed with them.
+But he met with them and he was impressed with them.

 Cuba happens, the Bay of Pigs, and the first person he calls is former President Eisenhower.